forestb/new-csproj-templates/README.md

 ![](./assets/readme1.png)

-... and don't forget to tell Visual Studio *not* to use `packages.config` anymore.
+... and don't forget to tell Visual Studio *not* to use `packages.config` by default anymore.

 `Tools` -> `Options` -> `NuGet Package Manager`